 The plan will also consider a range of evolving societal and technological changes that are revolutionizing how we will be travelling in the foreseeable future.
 These include broad responses to the climate change agenda, shifting demographic trends and the inevitability of new mobility technologies.

 Finding solutions for how people and goods can travel more efficiently and sustainably across the Ottawa River is critical to the long-term well-being of Canada’s Capital Region — environmentally, socially and economically.

 The plan is the overarching strategy in the series of NCC and Public Services and Procurement Canada (PSPC) initiatives that are working toward the continued safety and function of the interprovincial crossings in Canada’s Capital Region.
 Learn more about all the studies taking place.

 The latest on the project

-In fall 2020, over 1300 participants took part in the first phase of a series of public consultations and stakeholder sessions about the project.
+In fall 2020, over 1,300 participants took part in the first phase of a series of public consultations and stakeholder sessions about the project.

 We will engage with the public again in spring 2021 about the initial findings from the evaluation of various future scenarios to 2050.

-The two ferry crossings are located at the Region’s eastern and western edges.
+The two ferry crossings are located at the region’s eastern and western edges.

 About the Plan